abhishekarora12/aem-assetpicker-integrations/readme.md

 2. Put the entire aemassetpicker folder in wordpress/wp-content/plugins
 3. Make sure you have the latest version of npm installed and running in terminal (npm -v)
 4. Open terminal(mac) or cmd(windows)
-5. For development (incremental builds) run - "npm run start:custom"
+5. For development (incremental builds) run - "npm run start:all"
 6. Now you can start your development
-7. For producing a single build run - "npm run build:custom"
+7. For producing a single build run - "npm run build:all"

 ## Screenshots